FinallyCanuck/finallycanuck-2023/src/posts/2010-05-26-following-the-rules.md

 ---
-title: "Following the rules"
+title: Following the rules
 date: 2010-05-26
 categories:
-  - "wednesday"
+  - wednesday
 tags:
-  - "rules"
+  - rules
 ---
 (I'm back after spending a week in central Florida with the Mouse.)

 * * *